signalarun/blockchain-workshop-samples/README.md

  - The idea of Etherium
    > "The idea was that by using a general-purpose blockchain like Ethereum, a developer could program their particular application without having to implement the
      underlying mechanisms of peer-to-peer networks, blockchains, consensus algorithms, etc." - Mastering Etherium

+### Hyperledger
+ - A software used to create one's own personalized blockchain service

 ### Protocols
  + Gossip